Friday, November 25, 2016

 Late this Wednesday afternoon, Lawrie just happened to check his emails and discovered a message from Marla Bainbridge Martinez asking if we would consider helping out as bartenders at a fundraiser starting at four in the afternoon.

 We couldn’t say no. It’s what people in small communities do – help out.
-Lawrie and I scrambled to get to the fundraiser for the four o’clock start time, knowing full well that as eager-beaver expats we would be among the first to arrive.
+Lawrie and I scrambled to get to the fundraiser for the four o’clock start time.

-Navy truck in front, providing an armed escort for the ice?
+Navy truck.
+Providing an armed escort for the ice?

-Driving to the venue at the Casa de la Culture via Guerreo Avenue, we trailed behind a golf cart, loaded with bags of ice.
-Apparently ice for a party is a valuable commodity on Isla Mujeres.
-Driving ahead of the golf cart was an armed escort in the form of a truck load of Navy marines – presumably protecting against the threat of ice-bandits.
+Driving to the venue at the Casa de la Culture via Guerrero Avenue, we trailed behind a golf cart, loaded with bags of ice.

-Lawrie and Fernanda all set to sell beer and drinks
+Lawrie, Fernanda are all set to sell beer and drinks

-At the ocean-side esplanade for the Casa de la Culture busy hands were in the process of setting up the venue.
+At the ocean-side esplanade for the Casa de la Culture, busy hands were in the process of setting up the venue.
 Lights and sound systems installed.
-Band instruments un-packed.
-Beer organized in the cooler and covered with the precious ice.
+Band instruments unpacked.
+Beer was organized in the cooler and covered with the precious ice.
 Bid pages were arranged for silent auction items donated by several island businesses.
 And then our favourite beer dispensers arrived: Isla Brewing.

 Okay, we’re good to go!
 Now let’s hear some tunes from La Banda Sin Nombre, the Band with No Name!